snotskie/ttrpg/site/src/index.md

 When a Blessing Die is spent, it is removed from your pool of Blessing Dice.

+### Balanced Stats can Spark

+When two of a character's Stats use the same die, those Stats are "balanced."

+You may spend $2$ dice from your pool of Blessing Dice of the same worth to perform a Spark Stat Check instead of a Basic Stat Check, which combines the dice of two balanced Stats into a single group, such as $2d6$ formed from two balanced Stats using a $d6$ each.
+These Spark Stat Checks represent a character's momentary "spark," that hint of magic or ability to achieve amazing feats, that penchant for pulling out surprising wins, and so on.
+These "sparks" are what allow characters to perform far beyond what is normally possible by the laws of nature, limited only by their imagination -- and ability to control powerful and strange forces!

+Any bonuses or effects that would apply to the balanced Stats used in the Spark Stat Check also apply to the Spark Stat Check itself.

+!!! warning "Rules Note: You Can Spark After First Roll"
+    You can decide to turn a Basic Stat Check into a Spark Stat Check before or after you've made your first roll for the Check.

+    For example, when you roll your first $1$ on the die, you can decide to take extra advantage of this opportunity.
+If you do, pay the Blessing Die cost to Spark, roll your second die, then reroll both for the bump, and add it all together.

+### Surprise Threat

+When a character is surprised by a threat, their first roll in response to it cannot bump and cannot be a Spark Stat Check.

 ### Helping

 Once per roll, whether your own or another character’s, you may Help by spending any number of ① to increase the result of that roll by $+1$ for each ① spent.
 You may only spend ① to Help other characters this way if your character is near enough to them to reasonably assist with the action.